anaximeno/anaximeno/README.md

   - etc.

 ### Objectives:

 I like to use creative solutions to problems, and I believe Artificial Intelligence can help to solve and improve the way we handle different types of problems.
-So I want to bring some of the Artificial Intelligence techniques as a solution to problems that it is really applicable to, of course being aware of the "risk" of using these types of approaches in the real world.
+So, I want to bring some of the Artificial Intelligence techniques as a solution to problems that it is really applicable to, of course being aware of the "risk" of using these types of approaches in the real world.

+### How to reach me:

+The better way to reach me is using my email or LinkedIn account listed below my Github profile image.